QuarkChain/goquarkchain/README.md

 Join our developer community on [Discord](https://discord.gg/Jbp35ZC).

 ## License
-Unless explicitly mentioned in a folder or a file, all files are licensed under MIT License defined in LICENSE file.
+Unless explicitly mentioned in a folder or a file, all files are licensed under GNU Lesser General Public License defined in LICENSE file.